robertsdotpm/p2pd/docs/source/general/interfaces.rst

 The addressing problem
 -----------------------

-Modern event loops makes it easy to write high-performance networking code.
+Modern event loops make it easy to write high-performance networking code.
 The engineers of today are spoiled by such elegant features compared to the tools available in the early days.
 But there is still something very basic missing from the networking toolbox:

-**The ability to easily know your external addressing information**
+**The ability to see your external addressing information**

 There are many cases where this information is needed.
 For example: imagine a server that listens on multiple IPs such that it is available on more